redisson/redisson/redisson-tomcat/README.md

 Redis based Tomcat Session Manager
 ===

+Stores session of Apache Tomcat in Redis and allows to distribute requests across a cluster of Tomcat servers.
 Implements non-sticky session management backed by Redis.
 Supports Tomcat 6.x, 7.x, 8.x

 Advantages
 ===

-Current implementation differs from any other Tomcat Session Manager in terms of efficient storage and optimized writes.
+Current implementation differs from any other Redis based Tomcat Session Manager in terms of efficient storage and optimized writes.
 Each session attribute is written into Redis during each `HttpSession.setAttribute` invocation.
 While other solutions serialize whole session each time.

 Usage
 ===